 The Old Mill is, well, an old mill built in 1830 and still functions today.

-Like the Apple Barn, you will be tempted to spend money at one of the many diverting little shops and restaurants, but admission is free to come and explore.
+Again, you will be tempted to spend money at one of the many diverting little shops and restaurants.
+Still, admission is free to come and explore.

 The mill is a working tribute to the pioneers of yesteryear and really does a job at Christmas.
-It’s listed on the National Register of Historic Places and is a great spot to take family Christmas photos for the ‘gram.
+It’s listed on the National Register of Historic Places.
+It’s a great spot to take family Christmas photos for the ‘gram.

 What are your favorite things to do for free?
 Let us know in the comments!